awyaki/llog/README.md

 // This command to preview the application. npm run dev

-// This command to build the electron app. npm run pack
+// This command to build the electron app in the build directory. npm run pack
 ```